School Emergency Closing Information Sources

 Emergency And Weather-related School Closing Details

-If it is necessary for the Superintendent to close or delay the start of schools due to inclement weather or other emergencies, parents may get information from the sources listed above.
+If it is necessary for the superintendent to close or delay the start of schools due to inclement weather or other emergencies, parents may obtain information from the sources listed above.

 Weekend And Holiday Weather Closures

 School Facilities/Field Closings Hotline – 410-313-6827

 - If a snow emergency plan is in effect at 7 a.m. on Saturday or on a day when schools are closed for students, all high school athletic games and practices and other school-sponsored events scheduled for Howard County public schools are canceled.

 - If a snow emergency plan goes into effect after the start of the game, practice, or event, the activity may be completed.